-Updated recital procedures and protocol for winter quarter 2021 can be found here.
-The following changes are important to note and can be found on page one of any of the recital timelines provided on the Student Recitals webpage:
+Updated recital procedures and protocol for spring quarter 2021 can be found here.
+The above changes are important to note and can be found on page one of any of the recital timelines provided on the Student Recitals webpage.

 • Recitals may only be given in Gannon Concert Hall, Jarvis Opera Hall, and Allen Recital Hall.
 An exception may be made for Dempsey Corboy Jazz Hall and Brennan Recital Hall if you are performing completely without an accompanist in an adjoining space, do not request a recording engineer, and the space is available.

 • Recitals at HPC may only be given Monday-Friday.

 • Video and audio recordings should be requested with links provided on the website.
 While you are welcome to live stream with your own device, the School of Music cannot live stream your event.